 The XobjectProcessorFamily option sets the processor type for code generation.
-Available types are none, i386, i486, i586, i686, ppc, sparc, arm, mips, sh, cris, amd64, and aarch64.
-The processor type is only required if the ELF or PECOFF object formats are used.
+Available types are none, i386, i486, i586, i686, ppc, arm, amd64, and aarch64.
+This is only required if the ELF or PECOFF object formats are used.
 Otherwise the type may be set to none.